sagar-singh20/Mask-Coverage-Detection/README.md

-In cases of still images or videos, mask coverage model runs on all the detected faces.
+1. In cases of still images or videos, mask coverage model runs on all the detected faces.
 Thus in scenarios when the face detection model fails to detect a face, the mask coverage model is not invoked, and hence the model returns no output for undetected faces (like in sample output)

+2. In cases when face detection model, falsely categorize something as a face, the Mask coverage model often categorize it as covered.
+One the reason could be because the model finds no visible pattern of face and so the probability for uncovered (i.e, complete face) decreases.